-The most recent data from YouGov collected towards the end of 2021 revealed that 60% of employees in the UK would prefer to work remotely always or at least some of the time if they could choose.
-And it’s not difficult to understand why: a better work-life balance, reduced commuting costs and improved productivity are just some of the proven benefits.
+The most recent data from the Office for National Statistics found around 40% of working adults reported to working from home at some point in the past seven days, and this number doesn’t appear to be falling.
+It’s not difficult to understand why, though: a better work-life balance, reduced commuting costs and improved productivity are just some of the proven benefits.

 Clearly, the freedom to work from home is something the British workforce have truly embraced.
 But, what does the shift in how we work mean for positive company cultures?

 No office, no chance of a positive culture?